jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 * `valid ->  1`: The entry contains valid data.
 * `dirty ->  1`: The entry was written to.
 * `tag -> 211`: The tag bits are 211 in decimal (or 0xd3 in hexadecimal).
-* `memIdx -> 27`: The 27th entry of CacheMemory has data of this cache block.
+* `memIdx -> 27`: The 28th entry of CacheMemory has data of this cache block.
-* `age -> 17614`: The most recent access to this cache block was in cycle 17614.
+* `age -> 17614`: The most recent access to this cache block was in the cycle of 17614.

 ### The RAM Device